privacysandbox/protected-auction-key-value-service/docs/playbook/template.md

 ## Alert Severity

-_Indicate the reason for the severity (email or paging) of the alert and the impact of the alerted condition on the site._
+_Indicate the reason for the severity of the alert and the impact of the alerted condition on the site._

 _For example, is the serice as a whole down?
 Is it running in a degraded manner?
 How long do you likely have until the service goes out of SLA?_